trackmania-rl/tmrl/README.md

 - It is able to store transitions in a huge circular buffer called the "replay memory" and reuse these transitions several times during training.
   This is an important property for applications such as TMRL where only a relatively small number of transitions can be collected due to the Real-Time nature of the setting.
 - It is able to output analog controls.
 We use this property in particular for steering.
-- It maximizes the entropy of the learnt policy.
+- It maximizes the entropy of the learned policy.
   This means that the policy will be as random as possible while maximizing the reward.
-  This property helps exploring the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.
+  This property helps to explore the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.

 ### A clever reward